HPinES-Tech/MEL-Software/README.md

 # Troubleshooting
 Android: Go to developer settings and change the DPI to your device's normal DPI (one quick Google search)

-Windows (using adb):
+Windows/Linux (using adb):
 If your phone screen is severely out of order, then please use the commands below.

-**(use "cd" to your directory where the Tools folder can be found, it is all you need to troubleshoot your problems)**
+For Windows: use "cd" to your directory where the Tools folder can be found, it is all you need to troubleshoot your problems

 ```bash
 # This command lets you use your PC's keyboard/mouse on the device. (if you softlocked it)